Skip Navigation

 The indirect costs of healthcare cybersecurity breaches

-Consider a hospital unit that has had a series of files containing essential client information breached and encrypted.
+Consider a hospital unit that had a series of files containing essential client information breached and encrypted.
 They can pay the ransom, but arranging the funds can take days.
 In the meantime, evaluations will have to be reperformed and rewritten, staff may have to log extra hours to offer their usual level of care, and some patients may have treatment paused and need to stay longer.

 When these variables add up, plus others unmentioned, it can have serious financial repercussions.